sharonNissanov/weather-app-div/README.md

 If the targetID parameter is not provided or provided but not found in the webpage, \
 the logic will be injected into the body element by default.

-***More src Options***\
+***More src options***\
 Use this script to ***append*** Dynamic Weather logic: "https://cdn.jsdelivr.net/gh/sharonNissanov/weather-app-div@main/solutions/appendDynamicWeatherDiv.js?targetID=content";  \
 Use this script for debbug: "https://cdn.jsdelivr.net/gh/sharonNissanov/weather-app-div@main/test/tempdebbug.js?targetID=content";

-You can find more information in the wiki: https://github.com/sharonNissanov/weather-app-div/wiki
+You can find more information in the wiki: https://github.com/sharonNissanov/weather-app-div/wiki \
+Feel free to contact me if you have any other questions.